madpin/cellmage/README.md

 *   **🦊 GitLab Integration:** Import repositories and merge requests as context for your LLM prompts, with token size estimates.
 *   **🐱 GitHub Integration:** Import repositories and pull requests as context for your LLM prompts, with token size estimates.
 *   **🌐 WebContent Integration:** Fetch, clean, and extract content from websites to use as context for your LLM prompts.
+*   **📄 Google Docs Integration:** Import content from Google Documents directly into your LLM context.

 ---